Selective Muscular Stretching

 Biceps Stretch

-Extend your right arm forward with your palm facing up from a standing position.
+Extend your right arm forward with your palm facing up from standing.
 Place your left palm underneath your right elbow.
-Slowly straighten your right arm as much as comfortably possible, pressing your elbow down into your left hand.
+Slowly straighten your right arm as comfortably as possible, pressing your elbow down into your left hand.
 Hold this position for the desired time and repeat this process on the left.

 Quadriceps Stretch